A. C. Ewing: Philosophical work

-Ewing was a defender of traditional metaphysics (as opposed to post-modern ethics) and developed what has been termed an "analytic idealism".
+Beaney reports in a footnote that Ewing's work has received the 'prima facie oxymoronic' description "analytic idealism".
+Goebel (2014) and (2010) suggests that Ewing characterised his work as "eine Art analytischen Idealismus" (a kind of analytical idealism).
+This term of description is Goebel's however, not Ewing's, and it has not been widely adopted to describe the latter's work.
+Goebel in both instances points to two pieces of intellectual autobiography, in which Ewing describes his attempt to combine what he takes to be the important insights of his idealist teachers with the methods of the early Cambridge School of Analysis around G. E. Moore and C. D. Broad.

 He was one of the foremost analysts of the concept "good", and a distinguished contributor to justificatory theorizing about punishment.

 Ewing was critical of the verification theory of meaning.
 He held the view that probability was not a quality of a thing, preferring to understand it in relative terms.
 Any probability statement without implicit or explicit reference to the relevant data upon which probability is based was considered meaningless.

 Additionally he viewed self-contradictions to be meaningful.
 He said that although there is "a sense in which it seems reasonable to say that all self-contradictory sentences are meaningless" in that we cannot "combine" the meaningful constituents of self-contradictions in thought, there is also a sense in which they are meaningful.
 He therefore took issue with the thesis that "we cannot think the meaning of a self-contradictory statement as a whole, though we know the meaning of the separate words".
 A self-contradiction, according to Ewing, proposes that two ideas can be combined into one, which is a proposition.
 If self-contradictions were meaningless and a "mere set of words" then we would not be able to investigate or say if they were wrong, and it is this proposition that they can be combined which makes a self-contradictory utterance meaningful.

 Ewing distinguished between two forms of philosophical analysis.
 The first is "what the persons who make a certain statement usually intend to assert" and the second "the qualities, relations and species of continuants mentioned in the statement".
 As an illustration he takes the statement "I see a tree", this statement could be analysed in terms what the everyday person intends when they say this or it could be analysed metaphysically by asserting representationalism.